 - Dos Playas: A wild bay with turquoise water.

-- Quadirikiri Cave: You can discover this cave without a guide, which is a plus.
+- Quadirikiri Cave: You can explore this cave without a guide, which is a plus.
 Also the holes in the roof let the light in beautifully.

-- Fontein Cave: This cave is not as spectactular, but has ancient Indian paintings, which allow a peak into the history of the island.
+- Fontein Cave: This cave is not as spectactular, but has ancient Indian paintings, which allow for an interesting peak into the history of the island.

 Dos Playas at Arikok National Park Aruba

 Fontein Cave with ancient native paintings Arikok National Park

 Our favourite: The Quadirikiri Cave at Arikok National Park!